 But API-first still means you are building integrations around manual test management.
 You are writing scripts to create test cases in Qase.
 You are building CI/CD pipelines to report results back to Qase.
 You are maintaining webhook handlers to sync Qase data with other tools.
 All of this integration work serves the purpose of organizing and tracking tests that humans still write and maintain.

-The API makes the manual workflow more automated, but it does not eliminate the manual workflow.
-You still need:
+The API makes the manual workflow more automated, but it does not remove the manual work of writing and updating tests.
+Most teams running Qase alongside E2E automation still need:

 - Engineers to write test automation code (Cypress, Playwright, Selenium)